Dry Creek Community Park

 The park site is located between Grandview Meadows Drive and future Mountain Drive along Dry Creek #1, and south of Silver Creek High School.

 The park may LOOK nearly complete - but it is still in a very critical time - landscape establishment.
-Please stay out of the park and off the landscaped areas until park opening (currently estimated for Fall 2013 but subject to change).
+Please stay out of the park and off the landscaped areas until park opening.
 The contractor, American Civil Constructors, is still completing punch list repairs and adjustments as well as on-going maintenance through the warranty period.
 FOR YOUR SAFETY, PLEASE CONTINUE TO STAY OUT OF THE CONSTRUCTION AREA!

 Phase 1 improvements include four multi-use sports fields including a cricket pitch, a multi-tiered and ADA accessible playground, restroom, Dry Creek Primary Greenway trail connection from Grandview Meadows Drive to Blue Skies Park, 18 hole disc golf course, sledding hill (temporary location), landscaping, parking and signage.

 If you have questions about this project, please contact Paula Fitzgerald - 303-651-8448, or email - firstname.lastname@example.org

 The phasing plan for the park was discussed and approved at the April 20, 2010 City Council meeting.
 Future phases will include the following major program elements (subject to change):

 Phase 3: Outdoor Aquatics - 20+ years